approvals/ApprovalTests.Net/docs/ApprovalTests/mdsource/readme.source.md

 ## Verify
+The entry point to ApprovalTests is almost always some variation of a [Verify method](Verify.md).

+For example:

 ## Writers write to a file.
 ## Namers figure out what the file should be called and where it is located.